MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/google-pay-adyen.md

 [!include [banner](../includes/preview-banner.md)]

 > [!WARNING]
-> The Dynamics 365 Commerce team is investigating an issue with Google Pay in Chrome browsers when in Production.
-At current, the Google Pay functionality will fail to render in Chrome.
+> The Dynamics 365 Commerce team is investigating an issue with Google Pay in Google Chrome browsers when in production.
+Currently, the Google Pay functionality fails to render in Chrome.
 Commerce is working with Google to identify a fix for this issue to support Google Pay via Adyen in the Commerce solution.

 This article describes how to configure Google Pay with Adyen in Microsoft Dynamics 365 Commerce.